ionnoim/Ionjector/README.md

 Thanks for taking an interest in my work! ionnoim@proton.me

-Note: Planning to add a "Modify Last Payload" option soon in the replay menu, for efficiency of use.
+Note: Planning to add a "Modify Last Payload" option soon for efficiency of use.